Tierion/boltwall/README.md

 1. `GET http://localhost:5000/node` to get connection information about your lightning node (no payment required).

-2. `GET http://localhost:5000/protected` will return a `402` error for payment required.
+2. `GET http://localhost:5000/protected?amount=[amount]` will return a `402` error for payment required.
 An LSAT challenge will be available in the returned `WWW-Authenticate` header.
-Decode base64 to get invoice information
+Decode LSAT to get full invoice information.
+Amount in query string will be used in invoice generation unless below minAmount configured in boltwall.
+If no amount is set, then minAmount will be used.

 3. `GET http://localhost:5000/protected` with appropriate LSAT in Authorization header (including preimage) will return the response from the protected route